-Law nr.
-40 of 1998, known also as Turco - Napolitano Law was the first law of a general and systematic nature.
-Among the major innovations this law introduced were stay permits with minimum duration of two years, a permanent stay permit after at least 5 years of regular stay, with a duration of ten years and renewable on expiration, a sponsorship scheme that allow non-EU prospective migrants to enter and stay for one year to seek employment, under the sponsorship of an Italian or EU citizen or a legally resident non-EU citizen who undertakes to cover the person's cost of living during the said period.
-The Turco-Napolitano Law was later unified with all other provisions of the legal system on the status of foreigners, giving origin to the Consolidated Act on Immigration.
+The Turco - Napolitano Law (I. No. 40 of 1998)15 was the first law of a general and systematic nature.
+Among the major innovations introduced was the expansion and greater planning of migratory flows; the introduction into the Italian regulatory system of the Consolidated Act on Immigration16, which concentrated within it all national regulations concerning the sector.
 This law operated both with a view to the labor and social integration of immigrants, through measures such as the provision of entry for job search, the introduction of a residency card to stabilize long-term residents and the extension of basic health care to irregular immigrants as well, and by strengthening control and deportation policies, which were deemed necessary and complementary to integration measures and national needs.
 Temporary Stay and Assistance Centers (CPTs), created to detain and identify immigrants and eventually deport them, were introduced with this law.
 Detention at these centers, was provided for a maximum of 30 days, and has been the subject of much criticism over the years due to discretion rights granted to law enforcement agencies, as well as the fact that prolonged detention at these centers entailed a limitation of fundamental rights.

 In the following years, there was an increase in new arrivals due to the enlargement of the European Union, which made the political debate on these issues even more heated.
-Law No. 189 of 2002, the so-called Bossi-Fini Law, amended the Turco-Napolitano in a restrictive way for non-EU citizens interested to immigrate to Italy.
+Law No. 189 of 200217, the so-called Bossi-Fini Law, amended the Turco-Napolitano in a restrictive way for non-EU citizens interested to immigrate to Italy.
 It shortened the duration of residence permits from 3 to 2 years, gave greater role to CPTs (Temporary Residence Centers) and the deportation to the border, introduced fingerprinting for all foreigners and the crime of illegal stay.
 This law changed the procedure on new entries, introducing the residence contract for immigrant workers, which made the procedure much more complicated.
 The law was accompanied by a gigantic amnesty, which involved more than 650.000 foreign nationals.